gem/oq-engine/doc/adv-manual/introduction.rst

 buy a larger machine, or to ask the OpenQuake developers to optimize the engine for the specific calculation that is giving issues.

-The most common mistakes made the users are the following:
+The most common mistakes are the following:

-1. trying to run the calculation directly without a run of `oq info --report job.ini` first.
+1. trying to run the calculation directly without a run of ``oq info --report job.ini`` first.
 The first things to do when do when you have a large calculation is to generate the report, that will tell you essential information to estimate the size of the full calculation, in particular the number of hazard sites,